 But if you are a mom or DIY blogger or a travel blogger who wants to share places and hotels, this solution is not complete.
 Joining one of these networks means you have automatic access to all of their brands and don’t need to apply to individual programs; they have the relationships with the brands, and they negotiate the terms and commissions.

 VENNDY is somewhat similar to ShopStyle Collective, only, while the later is about shopping your look, VENNDY is about getting advice, socializing, and sharing shopping experiences.
-Experiences can be anything with a web presence, and this is why VENNDY is not a sub-affiliate network but rather a platform for shoppers, influencers, and businesses, where any affiliate program can be used.
+Experiences can be anything with a web presence, and this is why VENNDY is not a sub-affiliate network but rather a platform for shoppers, creators, and businesses, where any affiliate program can be used.

 There is no conflict between joining VENNDY or Shopstyle.
 You can join both; it’s simply a question of what you are looking for.